19pawel970415/PaySlipGenerator/README.md

 ![image](https://github.com/user-attachments/assets/6a92cdcb-bb7b-477f-97ee-c46427679364)

-#### After clicking "Try Again," the user is redirected back to the login page.
-Once they enter the correct data (employee exists in the database), they are redirected to the page displaying their pay slip:
+#### After clicking "Try Again," the user is redirected back to the signing in page.
+Once one enters the correct data (employee exists in the database), one is redirected to the page displaying one's pay slip:

 ![image](https://github.com/user-attachments/assets/898648d5-cb1a-43f0-af84-c4ddbebe37aa)